-- 1 Disconnect the main switch(es) and check that the engine is not connected to system voltage. - 2 Remove the fan guard and fan ring round the cooling fan. - 3 Remove the belt guard. - 4 Place a 1/2" square wrench in the belt tensioner (1).Lift the wrench and remove the drive belt. - Lift the Wichon and Temove the arrespont. - 5 Thread the drive belt round the fan and remove it. - 6 Check that the pulleys are clean and undamaged. - 7 Thread the new drive belt over the fan. - 8 Lift the 1/2" wrench and install the new drive belt. - 9 Install the belt guards. - 10 Install the fan guard and fan ring round the cooling fan. - 11 Start the engine and perform a function check.
+- 1 Disconnect the main switch(es) and check that the engine is not connected to system voltage. - 2 Remove the fan guard and fan ring round the cooling fan. - 3 Remove the belt guard. - 4 Insert a 1/2" square wrench in the belt tensioner (1).
+Lift the wrench and remove the drive belt. - 5 Thread the drive belt round the fan and remove it. - 6 Check that the pulleys are clean and undamaged. - 7 Thread the new drive belt over the fan. - 8 Lift the 1/2" wrench and install the new drive belt. - 9 Install the belt guards. - 10 Install the fan guard and fan ring round the cooling fan. - 11 Start the engine and do a function check.